openspending/community.openspending.org/blog/_posts/2013-02-12-open-spending-in-morocco.md

 and
 [2](http://www.leconomiste.com/article/902383-la-transparence-budg-taire-fait-d-bat))

+What maybe was not clear to the audience (and indeed, the press coverage reflected this) was how OpenSpending and similar tools fit into the landscape.
+I was directly asked "is the Government of Morocco going to use OpenSpending?", and very firmly responded that this was a question for the Government (after all, a representative of the government was sat only a few paces away).
+The boundary between government and private sector (both commercial and civil society) is always evolving and sometimes contested, and it may be locate differently in different societies.
+OpenSpending enables actors of all types (government, private commercial, private non-profit and individuals) to participate in discussions of spending, and by changing the costs can help enable some actors to participate where previously this was infeasible.

-Discussions at the conference ranged across the transparency field from concerns about being percieved as partisan MySociety, another transparency organisation, which attended the conference noted that their parliamentary monitoring tools were never accused of being partisan.
+It was the experience of [MySociety](http://mysociety.org) that their parliamentary monitoring tools were never accused of being partisan.
 It's important to keep out of conventional politics: we're here to say "if you have transparency, this is what you get" not "you should have transparency" or "you should spend more money on this and less on that".
 The bulk of my presentation was on four or five country studies, demonstrating the diversity of the places which can use OpenSpending.

-It was clear from the conference that both the public, media and government are still trying to make sense how OpenSpending and similar tools fit into the wider landscape.
-I was directly asked by participants: "Is the Government of Morocco going to use OpenSpending?", and very firmly responded that this was a question for the Government (after all, a representative of the government was sat only a few paces away).
-The boundary between government and private sector (both commercial and civil society) is always evolving and sometimes contested.
-Often these boundaries vary in different societies.
-At OpenSpending we try to enable actors of all types (government, private commercial, private non-profit and individuals) to participate in discussions of spending.
-By making spending data available to the public without costs can help enable the public to participate in discussions about how the government spend its money, where this were previously infeasible.

 The details of any national budget are a always a matter of healthy